 to kill the wolf soul.”

-Those who are wolf clan people like the Romanians or Serbians take it very seriously but the demonic scourge of all military on earth and their wars have pretty much destroyed this indigenous aspect of all of us.
-The werewolf is one of the darkest and most powerful karmic animism souls to deal with as a shaman and I cannot be hurt because I have all my animism souls to fight back with and no karma, so nothing sticks to me in the way of how dark shadows and demons work.
+Those who are wolf clan people like the Romanians or Serbians take it very seriously but the demonic scourge of all military on earth and their wars have pretty much destroyed this indigenous aspect of all of us from the constant wars.
+The werewolf is one of the darkest and most powerful karmic animism souls to deal with as a shaman.

 “In ancient Arcadia, it certainly seems to be have been an important center of Wolf worship.
 The story of king Lykaon leads us to Zeus Lykaios (another Arcadian “wolf god” who was Apollo Lykaios).
 Zeus Lykaios is the “Wolf Zeus”.
 In his honor, a religious festival called the Lykaia was celebrated on Mount Lykaion, the “wolf mountain.”